python-testing-crawler/python-testing-crawler/README.md

 If you have only partial test coverage of your routes, but still want to protect against silly mistakes, then this is for you.
 It follows links and can post forms.

-Works with the test clients for Flask (inc Flask-WebTest), Django and Zope/WebTest.
+Works with the test clients for [Flask](https://flask.palletsprojects.com/en/1.1.x/testing/) (inc [Flask-WebTest](https://flask-webtest.readthedocs.io/en/latest/)), [Django](https://docs.djangoproject.com/en/3.0/topics/testing/tools/) and [WebTest](https://docs.pylonsproject.org/projects/webtest/en/latest/).

 ## Installation